 3. Results and Discussion

-The production of agricultural residues depends on the volume of produce generated, the crops being produced and the yield of these crops ((Daioglou et al., 2016).
-In this study the crop residue is defined as the above ground straw and leaves.
-The yield of any crop can affect the residue potential by affecting the residue to product ratio (RPR), deﬁned as the ratio of above ground crop production to the total grain production (Lal, 2005).
+The production of agricultural residues depends on the volume of produce generated, the crops being produced, and the yield of these crops ((Daioglou et al., 2016).
+In this study, the crop residue is defined as the above-ground straw and leaves.
+The yield of any crop can affect the residue potential by affecting the residue-to-product ratio (RPR), deﬁned as the ratio of above-ground crop production to the total grain production (Lal, 2005).
 The collected data from various studies inferred that the RPR varies across different crop types and tends to decrease with increasing yields (Scarlat et al., 2010).
-It is due to the fact that increased crop yield results in an increase in grain produced which is chiefly the harvestable component of the plant and therefore very limited residue is left after harvesting (Daioglou et al., 2016).
+This is because increased crop yield results in an increase in grain produced which is chiefly the harvestable component of the plant and therefore very limited residue is left after harvesting (Daioglou et al., 2016).

 It is estimated that India generates 500 Mt of crop residue annually (NPMCR, 2014).
-The uses of crop residues depend on the crops grown in the area, cropping intensity and productivity cross the region.
+The uses of crop residues depend on the crops grown in the area, cropping intensity, and productivity across the region.
 As far as the Uttarakhand region is concerned the estimated crop residue generated annually in the area is approximately 2.4 million tonnes out of which 0.78 million tonnes/year residue is burned (Bhuvaneshwari et al., 2019).
-To estimate the generation of crop residue within the time frame of this study, the data of crop production for 2016-17 in Dehradun was sourced from the official site of the agriculture department of government of Uttarakhand, Table 1.
-The crop production was segmented in the hilly area and plain area based on the topography of the region.
-Wheat and rice were grown in the much larger area in comparison to maize and sugarcane.
-The production rate followed similar trend in cereal crops of wheat>rice>maize, although highest production was observed in sugarcane but keeping in view its higher biomass than the cereal crops, it is kept in the separate food producing plant category.
-Obviously, plains area of the region have large production area therefore the crop yield was also higher accordingly.
-Whereas in the case of maize, irrespective of the difference in area under cropping system, the crop production as well as crop yield was nearly same in both the plains and hilly areas.
+To estimate the generation of crop residue within the time frame of this study, the data on crop production for 2016-17 in Dehradun was sourced from the official site of the agriculture department of the government of Uttarakhand, Table 1.
+The crop production was segmented into the hilly area and plain area based on the topography of the region.
+Wheat and rice were grown in a much larger area in comparison to maize and sugarcane.
+The production rate followed a similar trend in cereal crops of wheat>rice>maize, although the highest production was observed in sugarcane but keeping in view its higher biomass than the cereal crops, it is kept in the separate food-producing plant category.
+The Plains area of the region has a large production area therefore the crop yield was also higher accordingly.
+Whereas in the case of maize, irrespective of the difference in the area under the cropping system, the crop production as well as crop yield was nearly the same in both the plains and hilly areas.

-Gross residue potential is calculated to estimate the theoretical availability of residue generated based on the crop produced, area under production and RPR.
-It is estimated that rice, sugarcane, wheat, and cotton are the major contributor to India’s crop residue biomass pool (Hiloidhari et al., 2014).
-In the selected crops of the present study, highest GRP was calculated in the decreasing order of wheat>maize>rice>sugarcane (Table 2).
-This observation differs from the data of national trend of GRP.
+Gross residue potential is calculated to estimate the theoretical availability of residue generated based on the crop produced, area under production, and RPR.
+It is estimated that rice, sugarcane, wheat, and cotton are the major contributors to India’s crop residue biomass pool (Hiloidhari et al., 2014).
+In the selected crops of the present study, the highest GRP was calculated in the decreasing order of wheat>maize>rice>sugarcane (Table 2).
+This observation differs from the data on the national trend of GRP.
 The reason could be attributed to the fact that RPR value differs for different crops.
-Various factors also affect the length of the residue portion of the harvested crop, yield been the most imperative factor.
-Crop yield determines the harvestable part of the crop, more the crop yield lesser will be the residual part of the plant.
-In the present context although maize have comparable yield to rice but it has high RPR value which resulted in increased GRP of maize residue.
+Various factors also affect the length of the residue portion of the harvested crop, yield being the most imperative factor.
+Crop yield determines the harvestable part of the crop, the higher the crop yield lesser the residual part of the plant.
+In the present context although maize has a comparable yield to rice it has a high RPR value which resulted in increased GRP of maize residue.

 Table 2.
 Available and ecological potential for cereals and sugarcane crop